pinobatch/numism/docs/gb_emu_testing.md

 Game Boy, VBA-M, mGBA, and NO$GMB all reflect channel status in NR52 bits 3-0, which turn off when its length counter (NRx1) expires or wave RAM is unlocked (NR30), and don't turn off when output volume fades to 0.
-Unlike the others, NO$GMB leaves the status bit on when the sweep decreases pulse 1's frequency to minimum or when pulse or noise envelope starting value (NRx2) is less than 8.
+Unlike the others, NO$GMB leaves the status bit on when the sweep decreases pulse 1's period to its ultrasonic minimum or when pulse or noise envelope starting value (NRx2) is less than 8.

 VBA-M passes dmg_sound 1 through 7 and fails 8 (01), 9 (01), 10 (01),
 11 (04), and 12 (01).  mGBA passes all but 7 (05) and 10 (01).
-This is the first time I saw a ROM crash an emulator, though I admit I was using KiGB v2.05 in Wine because Linux is stuck at v2.02.
+KiGB is the first time I saw a ROM crash an emulator, and I'm not sure how much is a KiGB bug and how much a Wine bug.

 Halt bug
 --------